 Trump says SoftBank's Son increasing US investment

-U.S. President Donald Trump said on Thursday SoftBank Group Corp Chief Executive Masayoshi Son is increasing his investment in the United States to US$72 billion, significantly more than the US$50 billion he had previously pledged.

-MT.
-PLEASANT, Wis. - U.S. President Donald Trump said on Thursday SoftBank Group Corp Chief Executive Masayoshi Son is increasing his investment in the United States to US$72 billion, significantly more than the US$50 billion he had previously pledged.
+MT PLEASANT, Wisconsin: United States President Donald Trump said on Thursday (Jun 28) SoftBank Group Corp Chief Executive Masayoshi Son is increasing his investment in the United States to US$72 billion, significantly more than the US$50 billion he had previously pledged.

 "His US$50 billion turned out to be US$72 billion so far, he's not finished yet," Trump said, without providing details.